wbamberg/idl-reference/docs/mozIStorageAsyncConnection.md

 multiple threads, your function needs to be threadsafe, or it should only
 be called on one thread.

-@param aFunctionName
-       The name of aggregate function to create, as seen in SQL.
-@param aNumArguments
-       The number of arguments the function takes.
-Pass -1 for
-       variable-argument functions.
-@param aFunction
-       The instance of mozIStorageAggreagteFunction, which implements the
-       function in question.

 #### Parameters ####